christopherbrou3/CTI-IMPLEMENTATION_ALIENVAULT-MISP/README.md

 otx_to_misp.py is a Python script that retrieves indicators from AlienVault Open Threat Exchange (OTX) pulses and sends them to a MISP (Malware Information Sharing Platform & Threat Sharing) instance.
 To adapt this script for another system or use case, you may need to make the following changes:

-    API Keys and URLs: Replace the existing OTX API key, MISP URL, and MISP API key with your own credentials.
+    API Keys and URLs: Replace the existing OTX API key, MISP URL, and MISP API key with your credentials.

     MISP Indicator Type: Adjust the MISP indicator type ("type": "text") based on the type of data you are handling.